VK00071-00085-2x1v

 enlarged vertical slice view

 Atmospheric conditions were unexpectedly as ideal as I might ever expect with only a slight intermittent breeze and skies covered with thin hazy clouds providing perfect diffuse landscape lighting.
-The above is a 3 column stitch blend at 3:39pm with my 17mm-40mm zoom at 35.6mm of purple owl's clover, California goldfields, bicolor lupine, filaree, California poppy, Antelope Buttes.
+The above is a 3 column stitch blend at 3:39pm with my 17mm-40mm zoom at 35.6mm of purple owl's clover, California goldfields, bicolor lupine, filaree, California poppy, and hills of the Antelope Buttes.
 Two dirt roads cut across this shallow drainage but are below the vegetation levels from this lower perspective.

 VK00514-00553-2x1v 6400x6100 pixels 2 frame 2 column 1 row 40 shot focus stack stick blend a6700 17-40mm @23.9mm